Sierras de Córdoba: Protected areas

 Quebrada del Condorito National Park covers an area of 245.89 km2.
 It lies within the Pampa de Achala Provincial Water Reserve (245.89 km2), which covers a plateau in the central Sierra above 1500 meters elevation.
 The water reserve includes the peaks Champaquí (2,790 m) in the south and Los Gigantes (2,374 m) in the north.

 Other protected areas include La Calera Nature Reserve (113.77 km2) immediately west of Córdoba, and La Quebrada Nature Water Reserve (42 km2) northwest of Córdoba.

 People

 Most of the population of the region lives in Córdoba city, which contains about half the provincial population — with most of the rest in the Pampas region well east of the range.
 The lack of arable land means that few people live in the mountains themselves, where the major industries are grazing and tourism.

 Tourism

 The Sierras de Córdoba is one of the most important holiday centers of Argentina.
 Three million tourists visit the Sierras annually.
 The most important tourist destinations are Villa Carlos Paz, Cosquín, La Falda, Alta Gracia, and Villa General Belgrano amongst others.

+In addition to resorts and wineries, the mountains are a popular destination for trekking and hiking, with trails that range from short walks to multi-day routes across the Sierras Grandes.
+The region is also one of the few places outside the Andes where wild Andean condors can be observed, particularly within Quebrada del Condorito National Park.